Best Wi-Fi Adapter for Gaming in 2023 - No More Lag

 Paying a little bit more for a high-quality product makes sense as much as paying slightly less for a simpler adapter.
 Both options are good if you know what you’re spending your money on.

 USB Wi-Fi adapters are always slower than a wired connection, since a wireless signal simpy can’t compete with an Ethernet cable, but that doesn’t mean that they won’t be able to take on even some of the most demanding games.

 The best USB Wi-Fi adapter for gaming can easily achieve speeds of over 1,000 Mbps, which is more than enough for most popular online games, even highly competitive FPS titles.

 Based on our list, the fastest Wi-Fi adapter is the Asus PCE-AC88, with an AC rating of 3,100.
 This exceptional PCI card reaches up to 2,100 Mbps on 5 GHz connections and 1,000 Mbps on 2.4 GHz.
 Thanks to its beamforming and MU-MIMO support, the connection is steady and reliable, and having a stable connection is often more important than speed itself.

 This depends largely on the type of adapter, the router, the PC, and even the distance between these elements.
-For some people, the best Wi-Fi adapter for gaming can only be in the form of a card with numerous external antennas.
+For some people, a decent Wi-Fi adapter for gaming can only be in the form of a card with numerous external antennas.
 Whether they’re right really depends on each individual case.